trekhleb/javascript-algorithms/src/algorithms/search/twin-pointers/README.md

 # Twin Pointers

-The twin pointers method, also known as the two pointers method, is a searching algorithm that can be used on both
+The twin pointers method, also known as the two pointers method, is a searching algorithm that can be used on both sorted and unsorted numerical arrays/lists, depending on the intent of the function.
+At its simplest form the twin pointer method employes two "pointers" that either move at different speeds/from different starting positions in order to draw comparisons between values in order to find some specified target.
+In the case that the array/list being searched through is sorted, a common usage of the twin pointers is to have one at the starting and one at the ending position; in this manner, moving the left pointer to the right can be assumed to increase its value while moving the right pointer to the left can be assumed to do vice versa.
+In the case of an unsorted arrays/list, the usage methods are generally much more varied based on what the characteristics of the intended target of the search are.

+Note that any array can be sorted to easily use the twin pointer method by using the Array.sort method.
+However, the Array.sort method inherently has a time complexity of O(n log n), which can be undesirable in many cases when the desired time complexity of your solution is simply O(n).

 ![Binary Search](https://upload.wikimedia.org/wikipedia/commons/8/83/Binary_Search_Depiction.svg)